lexisandoval/patient_plus_frontend/README.md

 # PatientPlus

-PatientPlus is an SPA that allows users to log medical information.
+PatientPlus is a React SPA that allows users to log medical information.

 ## Installation